puppetlabs/puppet-specifications/language/types_values_variables.md

 String to Regexp Conversion
 ---
-If the RHS operand of a match expression evaluates to a String, the string is converted into a regular expression.
+If the RHS operand of a match expression evaluates to a `String`, the string is converted into a regular expression.

 To String Conversions
 ---